AI Commons (AIC) Framework

 The work is organised along three lines:

-- Dimension-specific expert groups.
-Each group reviews and finalises one dimension's standard clause set, bringing it to a first stable version: refining scope and definitions, specifying baseline clauses and adjustable parameters, and maintaining a clear rationale for design choices.
+- Profile-specific expert groups.
+Each group reviews and finalises one profile's standard clause set, bringing it to a first stable version: refining scope and definitions, specifying baseline clauses and adjustable parameters, and maintaining a clear rationale for design choices.

 - Framework stewardship.
 Ongoing governance of the framework's components - clause sets, profile definitions, governance templates, versioning, and the processes by which they evolve.
 The working group serves as the custodian of the framework as a whole, ensuring that changes are coherent, transparent, and aligned with the framework's governance intent.